 Now we edit the music track, mix in the voice over and add sound effects where needed.
 Or we just drop in the final soundtrack from the recording studio.
 The final version is ready to be signed off by all key stakeholders.
 We’ll generate all the different formats and resolutions of the final movie for all the different purposes, platforms and applications.

-Finally the approved film is ready to be shared with the world.
+Now, finally the approved film is ready to be shared with the world.
 Enjoy!

 to fully understand your needs we take some more time and ask a set of questions